-Brussels, 7.7.2023 COM(2023) 399 final
+Brussels, 7.2.2024 COM(2023) 397 final/2

-2023/0236 (NLE)
+2023/0235 (NLE)

+CORRIGENDUM

+This document corrects document COM(2023)397 final of 07.07.2023 Concerns all language versions Addition of the reference to the Staff Working Document SWD(2024)20 linked to the Proposal The text shall read as follows on the conclusion, on behalf of the Union, of the Agreement between the European Union and the Republic of Albania on operational activities carried out by the European Border and Coast Guard Agency in the Republic of Albania

 Proposal for a

 COUNCIL DECISION

-on the signing, on behalf of the Union, and provisional application of the Agreement between the European Union and the Republic of Albania on operational activities carried out by the European Border and Coast Guard Agency in the Republic of Albania
+{SWD(2024) 20 final}

 EN EN

 EXPLANATORY MEMORANDUM

 1. CONTEXT OF THE PROPOSAL

 Reasons for and objectives of the proposal

-One of the tasks of the European Border and Coast Guard Agency (the 'Agency') is to cooperate with third countries in relation to the areas covered by the European Border and Coast Guard Regulation (Regulation (EU) 2019/1896) (the 'Regulation') 'including through the possible operational deployment of border management teams in third countries'.
-Specifically, the Agency, as part of the European Border and Coast Guard, is to ensure European integrated border management2, one component of which is cooperation with third countries in the areas covered by the Regulation, focusing in particular on neighbouring third countries and countries of origin or transit for irregular migration3.
-The Agency may cooperate with the authorities of third countries competent in matters covered by the Regulation to the extent required for the fulfilment of its tasks4 and may carry out actions related to European integrated border management on the territory of a third country subject to the agreement of that third country.
+One of the tasks of the European Border and Coast Guard Agency (the 'Agency') is to cooperate with third countries in relation to the areas covered by the European Border and Coast Guard Regulation (Regulation (EU) 2019/1896) (the 'Regulation') 'including through the possible operational deployment of border management teams in third countries.'
+Specifically, the Agency, as part of the European Border and Coast Guard, is to ensure European integrated border management, one component of which is cooperation with third countries in the areas covered by the Regulation, focusing in particular on neighbouring third countries and countries of origin or transit for irregular migration.
+The Agency may cooperate with the authorities of third countries competent in matters covered by the Regulation to the extent required for the fulfilment of its tasks and may carry out actions related to European integrated border management on the territory of a third country subject to the agreement of that third country.

 Pursuant to Article 73(3) of the Regulation, in circumstances requiring the deployment of border management teams from the European Border and Coast Guard standing corps to a third country where the members of the teams will exercise executive powers, a status agreement should be concluded by the Union with the third country concerned.
-Such a status agreement should be based on the model that the Commission has drawn up as required by Article 76(1) of that Regulation.
-The Commission adopted this model on 21 December 20215.
+Such a status agreement should be based on the model that the Commission has drawn up as provided for in Article 76(1) of that Regulation.
+The Commission adopted this model on 21 December 2021.

-The Republic of Albania lies on the Western Balkans migration route, which sees significant irregular migration towards the European Union, both via land and across the Adriatic Sea.
+The Republic of Albania lies on the Western Balkans migration route, which sees significant irregular migration towards the European Union, both via land and across the Adriatic Sea. .
 In 2022, more than 144 000 irregular border crossings and attempts were registered by the Agency at the European Union's external borders on the Western Balkan route.
 Irregular migrants are targeted by organised criminal groups engaged in people smuggling and are at great risk of human rights violations.
 The high level of irregular arrivals and asylum applications is also putting significant pressure on some European Union Member States, leading to the need for common, coordinated action at Union level.

 Albania was the first country to agree on a status agreement with the European Union.
-This agreement, based on the previous EBCG Regulation (Regulation (EU) 2016/16246), was signed in October 2018 and entered into force on 1 May 2019.7
+This agreement, based on the previous EBCG Regulation (Regulation (EU) 2016/1624), was signed in October 2018 and entered into force on 1 May 2019.

-Joint operations conducted on the basis of that status agreement are however limited to Albania's land borders with the European Union and portions of the Adriatic Sea.
-Acting

--

 Article 10(1)(u) of Regulation (EU) 2019/1896 of the European Parliament and of the Council of 13 November 2019 on the European Border and Coast Guard.

-2 Article 71(1) of Regulation (EU) 2019/1896.
+&lt;sup>2 Article 71(1) of Regulation (EU) 2019/1896.